prunepytest/prunepytest/README.md

   NB: this has only been tested with `pytest-xdist==3.6.1`

   - **What about `<other pytest plugin>`?**
   While there is no a-priori expectation of incompatibility, it is not practical to test interactions with all popular pytest plugins.
 Feel free to report any issue.

   - **How does this compare to [`pytest-testmon`](https://testmon.org/)?**
-    * tesmon's coverage-based test selection has the potential to more aggressively prune the test set.
+  testmon is the only other attempt I am aware of to solve the problem of selecting a minimal safe set of tests to run based on modified files.
+It's design is based on detailed code coverage data, which has the potential to more aggressively prune the test set.
+However, it has a number of significant drawbacks:
     * testmon requires enabling code coverage with [`coverage.py`](https://coverage.readthedocs.io/), which typically incurs 2-4x slowdown.
 With prunepytest, you are free to leverage the amazing [slipcover](https://github.com/plasma-umass/slipcover) instead.
-    * testmon requires a full initial testrun to build the dependency database.
+    * testmon requires a full initial test run to build the dependency database.
 For prunepytest, this is only relevant as a validation step for codebases that rely on dynamic imports.
     * testmon still needs to parse the Python source code, which can add considerable overhead at test-selection time for large codebases.
-    * In most cases, testmon's database is considerably larger than prunepytest's serialized import graph, making it more practical to transfer across machines for large distributed test runs.
+    * In most cases, testmon's database is considerably larger than prunepytest's serialized import graph, which makes a big difference for distributed test runs.
-    * testmon does not offer meaningful validation of its test selection logic, whereas prunepytest takes validation seriously, and has a comprehensive test suite.
+    * testmon does not offer meaningful validation of its test selection logic, whereas prunepytest takes validation seriously, and has a comprehensive test suite that achieves a high level of code coverage.

   - **What's this weird [license](LICENSE) about?**